heavyblotto/memorativa/docs/memorativa-design.md

 ### Lenses

 The **Lenses** system in Memorativa provides a modular framework for analyzing and interpreting percepts through diverse cultural, philosophical, and scientific paradigms.

+Lens are applied to focus spaces to modify their conceptual contents and structure.

  Each lens offers a unique perspective, enabling users to explore concepts with varying degrees of abstraction, cultural specificity, and symbolic depth.
 The system is designed to be **culturally inclusive**, **modular**, and **interoperable**, allowing for seamless integration of multiple lenses into a unified analysis.

 #### 1. **Core Structure**